The Tao of Writing, of Geography, and of Clutter

 Waterfront Walks in Washington State

 As I wrote recently, spring came earlier to Washington State this year than to Missouri.
 During my recent trip west, I spent two pleasant afternoons walking along waterfronts in Washington.
 The first was on a boardwalk on Liberty Bay in Poulsbo, Washington.
-I had a little time to kill, and […]
+I had a little time to kill, and needed to work off a […]

 Author’s Blog Chain

 I’ve been asked to participate in an Author’s Blog Chain this week, which gives me the opportunity to tell you more about my writing.
 Juliet Kincaid, a Kansas author and member of the local Sisters in Crime chapter, tagged me on her blog, Juliet Kincaid, Writer.
-Juliet has recently written a series […]
+Juliet has recently written a series of cozy mysteries featuring Cinderella, […]

 Winter, Wind, and Tumbleweeds

 Did you see the story last week about tumbleweeds taking over the town of Clovis, New Mexico?
 The pictures of the piles of tumbleweeds as tall as tractors brought back childhood memories for me.
-The house my parents built in Richland, Washington, in 1962 was at the end of a […]
+The house my parents built in Richland, Washington, in 1962 was at the end of a one-block street.
+Past our house […]

 Dragons and Clinkers in the B House